priscamwende/Advanced_ML_project/README.md

 ### Artificial Neural Network (ANN)

-A feedforward neural network was developed for electricity consumption prediction.
+A feedforward neural network will be developed for electricity consumption prediction.

 ### Recurrent Neural Network (RNN)

-RNN architecture was implemented to capture temporal dependencies.
+RNN architecture will be  implemented to capture temporal dependencies.

 ### Long Short-Term Memory (LSTM)

-LSTM networks were used to model long-term sequential patterns in electricity consumption data.
+LSTM networks will be used to model long-term sequential patterns in electricity consumption data.